 - Meaningful: A memorable name creates a positive and emotional connection with customers.
 It should resonate with their values and aspirations, leaving a lasting impression.
 For example, a well-chosen brand name for a cloud VoIP phone system provider can convey vital messages to customers.
 A name that includes words like “tech” or “connect” may emphasize a focus on technology-driven solutions and connectivity.
 In contrast, words like “crystal” or “clear” may suggest a commitment to providing high-quality, crystal-clear audio in their VoIP phone services.

 - Catchy: A catchy name sticks in people’s minds and stands out from the competition.
 Names with alliteration or playful wordplay can be particularly effective.
 Many famous brands have used alliteration to make their names easy to remember and say.
 Examples like Krispy Kreme, Range Rover, and Paypal show how well this works.
+Another great example is Digital Silk, a NYC branding agency known for creating memorable brand identities.
+Their own name, “Digital Silk,” exemplifies this, seamlessly combining modernity with luxury to make a lasting impression.

 - Simple to Remember: A memorable name is easy to remember and recall.
 It should roll off the tongue effortlessly, making it easy for customers to share with others.
 Did you know that Nike was originally called Blue Ribbon Sports?
 That’s how it started back in the sixties before the name change came about in 1971 and they opted for “Nike”, after the Greek goddess of victory.
 Now one of the most renowned and recognized brands in sport, we can’t help but wonder if “Blue Ribbon Sports” would have had the same impact.